 That afternoon, when all of the paperwork had been dealt with, at least for the moment, we had a late lunch at the Wagon Wheel.
 We ate mostly in silence – we’d been awake since the previous morning and we were both about ready to collapse.

 In addition to the exhaustion, there was also the letdown of having the mystery solved, and the feeling of adrenaline seeping away.
 I had been pretty keyed up in the house of the former sheriff, waiting for him to come home.
 In those types of confrontations, it’s never possible to be entirely sure how things are going to go, no matter how carefully you prepare.

 After our meal, we took the jitney back to the campus.
 Professor Lebrun wasn’t home, so we decided to get some sleep.
-My employer’s exhaustion was shown by the fact that she went right to bed, without showering or taking a bath.

 The case is solved.
 A woman will come to see me this evening.
 If I’m not up yet, please entertain her while I get some much-needed sleep.